Providing specialized care for adult and pediatric patients

 - Low-grade fever

 These symptoms can come and go or last a long time.
 Sometimes symptoms can be difficult to detect, which can delay treatment.
-Bacterial ear infection may be treated with antibiotics.
+Bacterial ear infections may be treated with antibiotics.
 Surgery may be needed to remove tissue that has gathered inside the ear or to correct other issues.
 Chronic ear infections in children may require that they have special small tubes inserted in their ears to relieve pressure and restore hearing.

 Tonsils are located on top of the throat in the back of the mouth.
 They help prevent infection in the body by filtering germs like bacteria.
 When you have a bacterial or viral infection, the tonsils can become inflamed, which is called tonsillitis.
 It’s common for children to get tonsillitis, and strep throat is usually to blame.